-- The conversion of street lights to newer fixtures using Light Emitting Diode ("LED") technology has achieved significant operational savings. - In FY19, the City began implementing improvements which will result in utility cost savings for City facilities, under an initiative entitled "Renew Boston Trust."
-This first phase will be completed in FY20.
+- The conversion of street lights to newer fixtures using Light Emitting Diode ("LED") technology has achieved significant operational savings. - In FY19, the City began implementing improvements to achieve utility cost savings at City facilities, under an initiative entitled "Renew Boston Trust."
+The first phase was completed in FY20, the second phase is underway, and a third phase remains in development.
 The City plans to finance the program with general obligation bonds with debt service expected to be offset by the long-term energy savings guaranteed by the ESCO.
+Financial statements for the fiscal year ended June 30, 2020 are expected to be available in late fall.